Exporting fresh exotic tropical fruit to Europe

 Most exotics are shipped by air

 The choice of air or sea freight depends on the market and the shelf life of the product.
 Transport by ship will be much cheaper, but time to market will increase.
 Most exotic tropical fruit is shipped in small volumes by air, while larger commodities or less perishable produce are shipped by sea when possible.
+Purple passion fruit are now mainly shipped by sea because of new packaging technics.

 Buyer requirements can be divided into (1) must-haves (requirements you must meet in order to enter the market), such as legal requirements; (2) common requirements (those which most of your competitors have already implemented) – the ones you need to comply with in order to keep up with the market; and (3) niche market requirements, for specific segments.